aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/worksheets/copying-and-moving-worksheets/_index.md

 ### **Copy Worksheets within a Workbook with Aspose.Cells**
 Aspose.Cells provides an overloaded method [AddCopy()](https://apireference.aspose.com/cpp/cells/class/aspose.cells.i_worksheet_collection/#aa1e73c54ea19bb7aa0f9f197c2baa5ba) that is used to add a worksheet to the collection and copy data from an existing worksheet.
 One version of the method takes the index of the source worksheet as a parameter.
 The other version takes the name of the source worksheet.
 The following example shows how to copy an existing worksheet within a workbook.

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-Worksheets-CopyingAndMovingWorksheets-CopyWorksheetsWithinWorkbook.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-Worksheets-CopyingAndMovingWorksheets-CopyWorksheetsWithinWorkbook.cpp" >}}
 ### **Move Worksheets within Workbook**
 Aspose.Cells provides a method [MoveTo()](https://apireference.aspose.com/cpp/cells/class/aspose.cells.i_worksheet/#a240bf1d3d52ea8c8bfd54ffa320921b7) that is used to move a worksheet to another location in the same spreadsheet.
 The method takes the target worksheet index as a parameter.
 The following example shows how to move a worksheet to another location within the workbook.

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-Worksheets-CopyingAndMovingWorksheets-MoveWorksheetsWithinWorkbook.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-Worksheets-CopyingAndMovingWorksheets-MoveWorksheetsWithinWorkbook.cpp" >}}